realmicu/minetest-micupack/README.md

   Available:

   - **Water Freezer**

     Freezing machine that converts water to ice using Biogas as coolant; water can be supplied in buckets or (if pipeworks mod is installed) through pipes; one water bucket is converted to one ice cube; in case of pipe network there is no need for any containers however fresh water should be provided via pipelines; empty buckets are returned as secondary products so Freezer can be easily paired with Liquid Sampler and other Tubelib machinery;
     punch node to see status

   - **Gasifier**

-    Machine to extract Biogas from compressed dry organic material, such as fossil fuels; designed primarily to retrieve gas from Coal blocks (not lumps!), allows also to convert Straw blocks to Biogas units; equipped with 'recipe hint bar' that shows processing ingredients, products and time; primary goal is to convert piles of Coal blocks to another burnable agent, but ecological and flexible; more recipes can be added via simple API function; machine supports one secondary (leftover) product per recipe (in case of Coal gasification it is an extra unit of Biofuel); as usual, punch node for quick status check
+    Machine to extract Biogas from compressed dry organic material, such as fossil fuels; designed primarily to retrieve gas from Coal blocks (not lumps!), allows also to convert Straw blocks to Biogas units; equipped with 'recipe hint bar' that shows processing ingredients, products and duration; primary goal is to convert piles of Coal blocks to another burnable agent, better suited for use in modern machinery; more recipes can be added via simple API function; as usual, punch node for quick status check

   Planned: